ivansible/server/roles/lin-nxserver/README.md

     lin_nxserver_display: 1001
 The role will add this `DISPLAY` variable to the user `bashrc` file.

-    lin_nxserver_port: 4000
+    lin_nxserver_ports: [4000, 5353]
-You should not usually change this.
+You will not usually change this.

+    lin_nxserver_direct: true
+If true, ports will be open for all.
+If false, ports will be blocked from external networks.

 ## Tags

 - `lin_nx_server` -- install nxserver package and open ports
 - `lin_nx_user` -- authorize user
+- `lin_nx_firewall` -- configure firewall for nxserver
 - `lin_nx_desktop` -- install `xfce4` desktop environment
 - `lin_nx_audio` -- enable audio interface in nxserver
 - `lin_nx_all` -- all of above